ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 **How can we do it cleanly?**

 The QA team can start building test cases immediately.
-They set to work constructing a set of test cases for parrot.
+They set to work constructing a set of test cases for Parrot.

 They build a file containing the following for each test case:
 * a test case name